AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 **2) Transit + FireNet**
 ```

-It will take about **4-5** minutes for the creation of the VNet.
-You can periodically check the status of the task, clicking on the top right-hand side, on the *hourglass icon*.
-Click on the refresh button.
-Once the task gets colored in green, you can finally assume that the VNet was successfully created.
+The creation of the VNet will take approximately **4 to 5 minutes**.
+You can periodically check the status of the task by clicking the hourglass icon in the top right corner.
+Be sure to click the refresh button as needed.
+Once the task turns green, you can confidently conclude that the VNet has been successfully created.

 ```{important}
 **Clean up the SEARCH FIELD to restore the navigation panel view.**